ADA Accessibility: as defined by Minnesota Accessibility Code

 Sustainability: It is the intention of Legacy Amendment funding to support projects with lasting impact or enduring value.
 Applicants must demonstrate sustainability of the grant project’s final project product.
 Sustainability is the applicant’s ability to support any ongoing costs that the project may incur after the grant is closed.
 This issue must be addressed in the grant application.

 Vendor: A person or company offering goods or services for sale.
-A vendor is not allowed to be any of the following: grant project director, authorized officer, applicant organization board member.
+A vendor is not allowed to be any of the following: grant project director, authorized officer, applicant organization board member, applicant organization’s hired grant writer.